higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 *Note*: regarding `srcGenSourceDirs`, all the directories configured as the source, will be distributed in the resulting jar artifact preserving the same folder structure as in the source.

-The following piece of sbt settings is showing an example about how to set up an "IDL dependency" with another another artifact named `foo-domain`:
+The following example shows how to set up a dependency with another artifact or sbt module containing the IDL definitions (`foo-domain`):

 ```
 //...